Self-Training: A Survey: Self-Training

 \subsection{Pseudo-labeling strategies}

-{At each iteration, the self-training selects just a portion of unlabeled data for pseudo-labeling, otherwise, all unlabeled examples would be pseudo-labeled after the first iteration, which would actually result in a classifier with performance identical to the initial classifier \citep{Chapelle:2010}.} {Thus, the implementation of self-training arises the following question: how to determine the subset of examples to pseudo-label?}
+Pseudo-labeling is a crucial component of self-training methods, where a portion of unlabeled data is selected for pseudo-labeling to avoid overfitting to the initial classifier.
+In the following we will review different techniques that have been proposed to determine the subset of examples to pseudo-label, each with its strengths and weaknesses.